Manufacture of wooden houses

 houses in CLT

-What is CLT, how is it made
+What is CLT, how to make it

 What are the advantages of building with CLT